CybersecurityAutomationWorkshop/caw2022/Results/Orgs/HII/README.md

 ## Take aways

-We conducted a successful demonstration of use the [OpenC2 language](https://openc2.org) to implement Posture Attribute Collection (PAC) as a stepping stone to a more complete PACE implementation.
+We conducted a successful demonstration of using the [OpenC2 language](https://openc2.org) to implement Posture Attribute Collection (PAC) as a stepping stone to a more complete PACE implementation.